 Solar panels contain a number of elements that allow them to harness the sun’s energy.
 These materials include silicon solar cells, metal frames, a glass sheet for casing, standard wiring, bus wires, and plexiglass.
 Plexiglass is used as an extra precaution to protect the solar cells.
 In order to maintain efficiency, an insulation sheet is installed to keep the solar cells cool and reduce humidity within the panel.
 The cooler the panel, the quicker it can process sunlight into energy.
 Like all electronics, solar works slightly more efficiently in cooler climates.

 Despite the fact that many panels include the same components, there are still different types of panels.
 Currently, there are three main types of solar panels on the market: amorphous, monocrystalline, and polycrystalline.

-Amorphous panels are the cheaper and less efficient modules within the industry, made of silicone and steel.
-Polycrystalline solar panels are easily identifiable by their noticeable blue coloring.
+Amorphous (thin film) panels are the cheaper and less efficient modules within the industry, made of silicone and steel.
+Polycrystalline (poly silicon) solar panels are easily identifiable by their noticeable blue coloring.
 These panels are much more efficient than amorphous panels but require more space than monocrystalline panels.
-Due to their higher silicon purity, monocrystalline panels are more efficient than the others.
+Due to their higher silicon purity, monocrystalline (mono silicon) panels are more efficient than the others.
 Thus, monocrystalline panels have become the most popular choice, as they are extremely efficient and take up the least amount of roof space.

 Some people believe that the manufacturing of panels is bad for the environment, but it’s not even a fraction of the impact of burning fossil fuels.
 Although some greenhouse gasses are emitted into the atmosphere during the production of solar panels, it is less detrimental to the environment than using other energy sources, such as coal and gas.
 Fossil fuel extraction and consumption is responsible for a major portion of all greenhouse gas emissions.
 Specifically, fossil fuels produce 100 grams of CO2-equivalents per kWh of electricity formed, while solar power only emits 10 grams of CO2 per kWh, meaning fossil fuels yield at least ten times more CO2 than solar panels.
 Plus, once they are assembled there are no hazardous emissions, unlike the processes involved with extracting and burning fossil fuels.